HeroHarmony/Choppy-Audio-Detector/docs/technical-reference.md

 - `detection_window_seconds`: Window for counting recent detections.
 - `confidence_threshold`: Minimum confidence percentage to count a detection.
 - `clean_audio_reset_seconds`: Clean-audio duration before a new episode starts.

+### Production Timing

+Production timing currently uses:

+- `production_window_ms = 1000`
+- `production_step_ms = 50`

+This is the primary truth for live behavior.
+Longer-window comparisons such as `2000/200` are useful as reference lanes in Playground, but should not override production tuning decisions unless live behavior is also being changed intentionally.

 ### Thresholds